 - To support the use of mathematical understanding and language to ask and answer questions, talk about and discuss ideas and explain ways of working.

-Having piratical fun with numbers and shapes for up to 60 students at a time
+Piratical fun with numbers and shapes for up to 420 pupils in a single day!

 Captain Morgan will be more than a little confused on arriving at school - because just a few hours beforehand this mathematical Pirate will have been on The Good Ship Mathematics, in the middle of the Caribbean!
 Swept to your school by a Time Tornado, the Captain will need the pupils’ help to get back to the right time and place.
 Are they up to the Challenge?
 And it’s a Challenge that will test their understanding of number, shape and direction to the max.